-Specify the day(s) of the week the room will be cleaned by the roommates.
-If the roommates will share all of the cleaning tasks on these days, check the first box.
-If not, check the second box and enter the tasks each roommate is responsible for (e.g. “Johnny – Mopping”).
+Specify the day(s) of the week the roommates will clean the room.
+If the roommates share all the cleaning tasks, check the first box.
+If not, check the second box and enter the tasks each roommate is responsible for (e.g., “Johnny – Mopping”).

 Step 4 – Study Hours

-Study hours are a block of time that give the roommates a chance to study without distractions.
-The time the roommates set should give ample time to cover studying, but also shouldn’t interfere with meals and other activities.
-Once the times have been entered, check whether the study times include weekends or not.
+Study hours are a block of time that gives the roommates a chance to study free from distractions.
+Anywhere from one (1) to hour (4) hours is customary.
+Once the times have been inputted, check the box corresponding to whether the study times include weekends or not.